fercananything/XSNAP/README.md

 A follow-up analysis using the Thermal-Bremsstrahlung model can be made, specifically for Type II Supernova.
 From luminosity fitting to estimating Circumstellar Medium (CSM) densities and mass-loss rates of the supernova progenitors, XSNAP streamines the workflow so you can spend less time on rewriting each analysis manually.

+Documentation of XSNAP can be seen in this [page](https://xsnap.org/)

-More analysis functions can be made upon requests :)
+More on analysis functions can be made upon requests :)

 ## Contents